FREE SHIPPING on $99 or more (within the contiguous United States)

 For millennia, cilantro has been a trusted natural remedy for digestive problems such as nausea, indigestion, bloating, acid reflux and stomach cramps.
 Research has shown that cilantro promotes the release of digestive enzymes, thereby supporting the breakdown of nutrients.
 In fact, cilantro can be – and often is - added to spicy meals to ward off potential heartburn.

 In addition, cilantro is believed to help prevent food poisoning due to its ability to inhibit common food-borne pathogens such as Salmonella and Listeria.
 In one study, a cilantro constituent known as dodecanal was as effective as the antibiotic gentamicin in fighting pathogens.
-And, a study published in International Journal of Food Microbiology evaluated the effects of dill, eucalyptus and cilantro against disease-causing bacteria.
+And, a study published in the International Journal of Food Microbiology evaluated the effects of dill, eucalyptus and cilantro against disease-causing bacteria.
 Cilantro was found to be the most effective of the three.

 Finally, cilantro may be able to help prevent painful stomach ulcers by destroying the H. pylori bacteria, which plays a role in ulcer formation.